Lawrence Hill railway station: Future

 The station's lack of step-free access to the southbound platform came under criticism from the then Bristol West MP Thangam Debbonaire, who noted that due to the time taken to get a train to Stapleton Road and then back to Temple Meads, what should be a five-minute journey could take an hour.
 Debbonaire stated that step-free access had been promised for some time.
-In 2025, £6.7 milion of funding was approved for the installation of a lift to enable step-free access to the southbound platform.
-It is expected to be completed in 2027.
+In 2025, funding was approved for the installation of a lift to enable step-free access to platform 2 as part of the West of England Combined Authority's rail investment programme.
+Work on the upgrade is scheduled to begin in 2027.
+The project was publicly welcomed by the Bristol Disability Equality Forum, who noted that it would improve the station for all people with accessibility needs.

 Incidents

 A serious crash occurred at Lawrence Hill in 2000, when a mail train passed 2 red signals and hit the back of a coal train.

 A collision occurred near Lawrence Hill on 8 January 1930, approximately 500 yds north of the station.
 At 5:41am, an express train from to ran into the back of a minerals train which had stopped to pick up the brakes after descending Filton Bank.
 The express locomotive, GWR 4000 Class number 4063 "Bath Abbey", was derailed and badly damaged, with several coaches also being damaged.
 The incident was blamed on signalman A. H. Toop of the Lawrence Hill signal box, with contributing factors including lax working standards and the driver of the goods train, W. G. Atkins, failing to pull up to the signal box as required.

 A similar crash occurred at Lawrence Hill on 1 November 2000, when a Royal Mail train passed two red signals and ran into the back of a coal train at around 3:30am.
 The mail train, hauled by English Welsh & Scottish diesel locomotive number 67002 "Special Delivery", with 67012 at the rear, was travelling at 50 mph when the incident occurred.
 The locomotive climbed over the back of the coal train, coming to rest 40 yds later on top of a coal wagon and against the A420 Church Road bridge.
 The driver of the mail train suffered a broken arm and cuts to the face and chest, but there were no other injuries.
 The incident was initially suspected to be caused by faulty brakes, but was later found to be caused by misunderstanding and incorrect use of the locomotive's Brake Pipe Pressure Control Unit Isolating Cock by railway staff.

 Lawrence Hill is considered a blackspot for railway trespass and vandalism.